AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 $Q = \frac{(|b - c| - 1)}{b + c}$
 {{</center>}}

-If the result is significant, i.e. greater than a pre-defined significance level which is usually set to 0.05 but can be changed depending on the use case, then we can conclude that the two models are significantly different from each other.
+If the result is significant, i.e. greater than a pre-defined significance level, usually set to 0.05 but can be changed depending on the use case, then we can conclude that the two models are significantly different from each other.

+But it does not end there, we still have to determine which one of the two is better than the other one.
+For that, we can use one or a combination of the usual metrics: Accuracy, F-Score, False Positive Rate, etc.

-If we apply that to the example above we get as result *1.0* and can confidently say that there is no significant difference between the two models.
+If we apply the continuity corrected version of the test on our previous example we get as result *1.0* and can confidently say that there is no significant difference between the two classifiers.

 ## Model Versioning Flow

-The following flow chart shows the different steps taken to automatically compare two different classification models.
+Now that we have defined and explained all the required parts of the flow.
+We can assemble them into the following chart that shows the different steps taken to compare two different classification models:

 {{<center>}}
 {{<mermaid/graph>}}